Woman Patriot Corporation

 The Woman Patriot Corporation (WPC) was an American Progressive Era organization formed by women who had been previously active in the National Association Opposed to Women's Suffrage.
-The group identified as anticommunist, anti-pacifist, and anti-feminist.
-The WPC was formed in response to the then recent enfranchisement of women via the Nineteenth Amendment on August 26, 1920.
+The group identified as anti-communist, anti-pacifist, and anti-feminist.
+The WPC was formed in response to the then-recent enfranchisement of women via the Nineteenth Amendment on August 26, 1920.

 Founding

 The fear of conservative women at the time was the burgeoning feminist movement taking root in women's colleges which would allegedly plant the idea in men's minds that because women were now seen as independent, they could shirk their economic duties as providers.

 Leadership

-By 1932, Mrs. Randolph Frothingham (who was from Brookline, Massachusetts) was president of the WPC.
-Mrs. John Fremont Hill from Boston was the vice president of the organization, and Mrs. Lewis C. Lucas from Washington, D.C. was the secretary-treasurer.
-As of 1932, the board of directors included Mrs. Frederic Jay Cotton of Boston, Mrs. Rufus M. Gibs of Baltimore, Mrs. James Cunningham Gray of Boston, Mrs. Paul Killiam of Cambridge, Mrs. Frederic W. Longfellow of New York, Mrs. Francis E. Slattery of Brighton, and Miss Mary G. Kilbreth.
+In the late 1920s and 1930s, Harriet Frothingham (Mrs. Randolph Frothingham) (of Brookline, Massachusetts) was president of the WPC.
+Laura Hill (Mrs. John Fremont Hill) was the vice president of the organization, and Paula E. Lucas (Mrs. Lewis C. Lucas) from Washington, D.C., was the secretary-treasurer.
+As of 1932, the board of directors included Jane Baldwin Cotton (Mrs. Frederic Jay Cotton) of Boston, Cornelia Gibbs (Mrs. Rufus M. Gibbs) of Baltimore, Grace Freeman Gray (Mrs. James Cunningham Gray) of Boston, Mary Scully Killiam (Mrs. Paul Killiam) of Cambridge, Julia L. Longfellow (Mrs. Frederic W. Longfellow) of New York, Lillian Cutten Slattery (Mrs. Francis E. Slattery) of Brighton, and Mary G. Kilbreth.
 Kilbreth previously worked as the acting president of the New York State Association Opposed to Woman Suffrage.